ta4310/webcam-project/README.md

-A web app that opens the camera and takes a photo, converting it into grayscale.
-Can be used in ML and image processing applications
+Allows user to either take a photo or upload a photo.Once done, the image will be converted to a grayscale image.
+This webapp can be further developed to be used in ML or image processing applications.